Anne, Duchess of Exeter: First marriage

-In 1447, aged eight years old, Anne was married to Henry Holland, 3rd Duke of Exeter (1430–1475).
+On 30 January 1446 in Hatfield, Herefordshire aged six years old, Anne was married to Henry Holland, 3rd Duke of Exeter (1430–1475).
 During the Wars of the Roses, Exeter sided with the House of Lancaster against his wife's family the House of York.
 Exeter was a commander at the great Lancastrian victories at the Battle of Wakefield and Second Battle of St Albans.
 He was also a commander at the Lancastrian defeat at the Battle of Towton.
 He fled to the Kingdom of Scotland after the battle, then joined Margaret of Anjou, queen consort of the Lancastrian King Henry VI, in her exile to France.
 On 4 March 1461, Anne's younger brother Edward, Duke of York, was declared in London as King Edward IV.
 Exeter was attainted but the new king gave his estates to Anne, with remainder to their daughter Anne Holland.
-Anne and Exeter separated in 1464 and divorced in 1472.
+Anne and Exeter separated in 1461 and divorced on 5 November 1471 on grounds of consanguinity.
 During the Readeption of Henry VI, Anne remained loyal to her brother Edward, and, in what seems to have been her only intervention in politics, worked hard to persuade her brother George, Duke of Clarence, to abandon the Lancastrian cause.
 If not decisive, her arguments certainly had some effect and thus she played some part in Edward's restoration.

-By the Duke of Exeter, Anne had one daughter, Anne Holland (1461 – between 26 August 1467 and 6 June 1474), who was married in October 1466 at Greenwich Palace to Thomas Grey, Lord Astley, son of Edward IV's queen Elizabeth Woodville by her first husband.
+By the Duke of Exeter, Anne had one daughter, Anne Holland (1461), who was married in October 1466 at Greenwich Palace to Thomas Grey, Lord Astley, son of Edward IV's queen Elizabeth Woodville by her first husband.
 Lady Astley died sometime between 26 August 1467 and 6 June 1474 without children.
 Grey subsequently married Cecily Bonville, 7th Baroness Harington, another rich young heiress, by whom he had issue.